GLOBAL MARKETS-Tech problems send world shares skidding again

 LONDON, March 28 (Reuters) - Stocks toppled again on Wednesday, as jitters about a U.S.-China trade war and regulatory crackdown on firms such as Facebook left investors facing their first quarterly fall in equity markets in two years.

-Europe’s main bourses opened more than 1 percent in the red as the fifth sell-off in six days gathered momentum and sent risk-averse traders piling back to the safety of bond markets.
+Europe’s main bourses fell as much as 1 percent as the fifth sell-off in six days showed little sign of losing momentum and sent traders piling back to the safety of bond markets.

-German Bunds, seen as Europe’s most secure asset due to Berlin’s triple-A-rated finances, rallied hard to send 10-year yields back under 0.5 percent for the first time since early January.
+German Bunds, seen as Europe’s most secure asset due to Berlin’s triple-A-rated finances, rallied hard to send 10-year yields back under 0.5 percent for the first time since early January and U.S. treasuries toward 2.75 percent.

 The rout in stocks came after the tech woes had given the Nasdaq its worst day since June 2016 on Tuesday.
 Losses were extended after China’s state-run Global Times reported that Beijing will soon announce a list of retaliatory tariffs on United States imports.